Soy Isoflavones - Daidzein and Genistein

 higher bone mineral density."

-Research in monkeys suggests that the natural soy isoflavones do not increase markers of breast cancer risk in postmenopausal women.
+Research suggests that the natural soy isoflavones do not increase markers of breast cancer risk in postmenopausal women.
 In

 fact, they may provide a protective effect in some women.
 Even at high doses,